The Rhine is a hiking trail and a trading, border, energy and boundary river

 Kaiserstuhl

-Kaiserstuhl is now part of the municipality of Zurzach, which includes Bad Zurzach and its famous bathing culture, Saint Verena and its castle, and the villages of Rekingen and Rümikon.
+Kaiserstuhl is now part of the municipality of Zurzach, which includes Bad Zurzach and its renowned bathing culture, Saint Verena and its castle, as well as the villages of Rekingen and Rümikon.

 Bad Zurzach Castle